kimfetti/kimfetti.github.io/_drafts/2019-08-13-object-detection-challenges.md

 The field of computer vision has experienced substantial progress recently owing largely to advances in deep learning, specifically convolutional neural nets (CNNs).
 Image classification, where a computer classifies or assigns labels to an image based on its content, can often see great results simply by leveraging pre-trained neural nets and fine-tuning the last few throughput layers.

-Classifying _and_ finding individual objects within an image, however, was considered an extremely difficult problem only a few years ago.
+Classifying _and_ finding an unknown number of individual objects within an image, however, was considered an extremely difficult problem only a few years ago.
 This task, called object detection, is now feasible and has even been productized by companies like [Google][1] and [IBM][2].
 But all of this progress wasn't easy!
 Object detection presents many substantial challenges beyond what is required for image classification.
 After further introducing the topic, let's take a deep dive into several of the interesting obstacles object detection problems raise along with several emerging solutions.

 ## Introduction

 ### What is object detection?

 While image classification has one primary classification objective, the goal of object detection is to draw rectangular bounding boxes around objects of interest as well as identify what object each box contains.
 A single image can consist of many different objects, so multiple bounding boxes may be drawn for each example.
-Object detection [applications are basically limitless][3], but some uses include people or animal counting (ref), face detection, self-driving cars, or even ball tracking in sports.
+Object detection [applications are basically limitless][3], but some uses include people or [animal counting][4], face detection, self-driving cars, or even ball tracking in sports.
 These applications require many different kinds of objects to be detected, often with a high degree of both accuracy and speed to meet the demands of real-time video tracking.

 ### History

+One of the first successful object detection frameworks was proposed by [Viola and Jones][5] in 2001.
+This system, primarily used for face detection, yielded impressive detection rates and even boasted real-time detection at 15 frames per second.
+This algorithm takes advantage of the fact that human faces share similar properities.
+Viola and Jones constructed a set of specifically designed [Haar Features][6] to capture facial characteristics and then fed these engineered features to a variant of AdaBoost to recognize and localize faces in test images.
+While this algorithm showed impressive test times and detection rates, it suffered to generalize to other object types and changes in facial tilt.
+The histogram of oriented gradients (HOG) method

 - History
     - Manual feature collection